 While we are seeing more and more companies switching to LED, including the soon-to-be-completed Sun Trust Park, we are also seeing other organizations and countries switching to LEDs for a variety of reasons.

 Recently, India’s Prime Minister Shri Narendra Modi launched a nation-wide LED program for home and street lighting.
 Modi, in a speech trying to promote LED usage across the country, stated that it is far more difficult (and expensive) for a country to produce energy rather than to conserve energy.

-According to a press release from the European Union, most of Europe will be phased out of incandescent lights and switch over to alternative lighting options, such as LEDs or CFLs.
+The European Union will be phasing out of incandescent lights by 2012 and switch over to alternative lighting options, such as LEDs or CFLs.
 But the market is beginning to realize that CFLs in a residential setting do not stack up when compared to LED bulbs.

 Meanwhile, other countries including Australia and Mexico have adopted means in which they are phasing out older lighting methods and incorporating new standards for energy efficiency.

 Lastly, according to the University of Southern California, some LED lights will now help developing countries fight off disease carrying mosquitos by tweaking the light bulb to emit certain ranges of color within the light and omit the color ranges that attract bugs.
 In continents like South America and Africa, one of the easiest ways to develop a disease is through mosquitos or other insects that are attracted to light.

 Receive special deals and more, right to your inbox